shmiko/shmiko.github.io/_posts/2016-04-06-angularjs-wikipedia.md

 }());
 ```

-Now we will also provision the route whihc will direct the user to the wikipedia page.
+Now we will also provision the route which will direct the user to the wikipedia page.

 ```javascript
 (function () {